 All parks operated by U.S. Army Corps of Engineers are now open for the summer season.

-Enjoy the great outdoors with the help of this handy list of area parks, trails and amenities manged by the U.S. Army Corps of Engineers.
+Here’s a list of all area parks, trails and amenities manged by the U.S. Army Corps of Engineers.

-There are seven major parks on the shores of Canyon Lake as well as a JBSA Recreation Park for active duty military personnel and DOD cardholders.
+There are six major parks on the shores of Canyon Lake as well as a JBSA Recreation Park for active duty military personnel and DOD cardholders.

 Most are managed by the U.S. Army Corps of Engineers while several others are managed by Comal County.

 Although some are open year-round, many are closed through the winter and reopen in April.